 - Did Merck & Co. know of the risks involved and failed to warn consumers?

 - Did negligence play a part in your injury or condition?

 - Did you suffer an injury caused by the vaccine?

-By filing a Zostavax lawsuit, you may receive compensation for medical expenses, lost wages, pain and suffering and other damages.
+By filing a Zostavax lawsuit in Cincinnati, you may receive compensation for medical expenses, lost wages, pain and suffering and other damages.

 If you have suffered from side effects after receiving a Zostavax vaccine, you may be entitled to file a lawsuit and obtain compensation.
 When a company such as Merck & Co. fails to provide consumers with a safe product, it should be held accountable for their negligent actions.

-Contact a defective drug attorney in Cincinnati who is here to help victims who have been significantly impacted by this dangerous and defective drug.
+Contact a Cincinnati Zostavax lawyer who is here to help victims who have been significantly impacted by this dangerous and defective drug.
 Learn more about your legal rights with a risk-free, no obligation consultation to review your claim and determine if you are owed compensation for the damages you have suffered.

 At O’Connor, Acciani & Levy, we work on a contingency fee basis which means there are no upfront costs or fees involved unless we help you recover the compensation you deserve.